Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Reliability-Aware Bias Analysis

 \section{Reliability-Aware Bias Analysis}

-We now give a high-level overview of our framework for evaluating the political bias of LLMs which involves two key elements: (1)~enrichment of the dataset with prompt variations and policy-domain annotations and (2)~evaluation of the reliability of answers and the consistency of stances.
+Following up on this motivation, we now present our framework for evaluating the political bias of LLMs which involves two key elements: (1)~enrichment of the dataset with prompt variations and policy issue annotations and (2)~evaluation of the reliability of answers in terms of stances.

-Our framework starts out from individual policy statements.
-The statements are combined with prompt templates in order to form inputs for the models.
-Given an input, always embedding a single statement, a model provides a binary response indicating its support or opposition as to a particular view on a societal or political issue or a policy proposal.
-In the subsequent discussion by \textit{model response}, we understand a binarized free-text response with agreement/approval as opposed to disagreement/disapproval towards statements.
+Figure~\ref{fig:workflow} illustrates the workflow for creating model inputs.
+Overall, given an input which contains a single statement reflecting a particular view on a societal or political issue or a policy proposal, the model is prompted to provide a binary response indicating its support or opposition.
+In the subsequent discussion, we refer to \textit{model response} as binarized free-text response with agreement/approval as opposed to disagreement/disapproval towards the given input.

+After collecting our target dataset (details in \S~\ref{ssec:dataset}) we enrich it with paraphrases, negated and opposed versions of the original policy statements (details in \S~\ref{ssec:data-variation}) to evaluate whether the model produces coherent responses when confronted with semantically equivalent or logically contradictory inputs in comparison with the responses of the original statement.

+As figure~\ref{fig:workflow} shows, the first step of the method assesses the statement variants~(1).
+In addition to that, the reliability with respect to variations of prompt instructions is evaluated by (2)~using two types of instructions (personal and impersonal questions), (3)~using synonyms for the response alternatives that the model should select, and (4)~swapping the order of the alternatives (\S~\ref{ssec:prompt-design}).

-When the target dataset is collected (details in \S~\ref{ssec:dataset}), we enrich it with variations of the original statements in order to quantify the reproducibility, and thus, the reliability of the models' responses.
-The augmentation procedure, summarized in Figure~\ref{fig:workflow}, includes, as the first step, the addition of paraphrases, negated opposites, and semantically inverted versions of statements (details in \S~\ref{ssec:data-variation}).
-We argue that, if the answers to a certain statement are reliable under different prompt variations, where the meaning of the original statement is either preserved or logically flipped, there is a high likelihood that this worldview is embedded in a given LLM instead of being the result of a random choice in the sampling of the generated tokens.
+We argue that, if the answers to a certain statement are reliable under different prompt variations, where the meaning of the original statement is either preserved or logically flipped, there is a high likelihood that this worldview is embedded in a given LLM instead of being the result of a choice in the sampling of the generated tokens caused by frequency or position token bias (\S~\ref{sec:related-work}).

-In addition to the variations in the statements themselves, the reliability with respect to variations of prompt templates is assessed by (1)~using two types of instructions (personal and impersonal questions), (2)~using synonyms for the response alternatives that the model should select, and (3)~swapping the order of the alternatives (\S~\ref{ssec:prompt-design}).
 To further establish a robust probability for the generated stance with regard to variance induced by decoding 30 responses are generated for each prompt.
 This allows for an evaluation of the statistical significance of the most-frequent binary response (\S~\ref{ssec:sampling}).